Ctuch/DefendersOfDeshmel/README.md

 - be able to save their game with all character location and stats preserved
 - be able to reload their previous game and start playing where they left off
 - clear the users save when they finish a game

+## Instructions for Grader

+- You can generate the first required event by first clicking on the blue circle representing the character you want to add to the board from the lower panel, then clicking on the square you would like to add them to, and finally clicking on the 'Add Character' button in the game panel.
+- You can generate the second required event by deciding to move a character you have added to the board.
+To do this, first click on the character you want to move, then on the square you want them to move to, then finally clicking the 'Move Character' button.
+- You can trigger my audio component by taking any in game action successfully.
+Each is linked to a thematic sound effect.
+You can also trigger an audio component by finishing a game.
+- You can save the state of my application by clicking the 'Save and Quit' button on the game menu.
+- You can reload the state of my application by clicking the 'load previous game' button on the main menu.

+    *Note if this button is greyed out, there is no save to load (because you either just finished a game or it is your first time playing).
+If this is the case, you must start a new game, save it, and then you will be able to use this functionality.

+Additional game instructions can be found by clicking the 'Display help' button on the game menu